 Oftentimes, the Chinese local GM secretly wants people under him to be weak and subservient to him.
 Further, he is afraid to hire people who might look better than him.
 See also 11 Things You Need for Excellent Executive Search China.

 Chinese local manager finds his value in cost control and sets bar too low for hiring great talent.

 8. Local Hiring manager is a bad leader and it is known in the community.
 Top candidates avoid your company.

-Often looks like this.
+Often it looks like this.
 HR wants a cheap hire, GM wants a weak hire, and HQ wants top talent.
 Yet all people have a voice though goals are not in agreement.
-Often differences in goals are not explicit.
+Moreover, differences in goals are often not explicit.
 The team seems to be in agreement, but actually they are not.
 Thus, the process is further slowed.
-Some recruiters will take advantage of this, and train candidates in how to talk to each stakeholder.
+Notably, some recruiters will take advantage of this, and train candidates in how to talk to each stakeholder.
 These hires prove to be the worst kind of politician.

 And Two Practical Issues

 The JD is looking for a person who earns 30,000 a month.
 However, they only offer 20K.
 Since the gap is far too large, the chances of the candidate agreeing are incredibly low.
 Therefore, the best talent will definitely walk away.
 Subsequently, the whole process is slowed, as no candidates appear— except for those who know how to secretly earn money while employed by you.